Jenny Burch, Knight Ridge Founder & Facilitator

 Knight Ridge is forested land in southern Indiana.
 Part of my family settled there in the 1800's, and its rolling hills, gentle creek, and inspiring beauty bring many fond memories.
 As a child, it was a space to actively explore, be brave, and learn.
 This natural world reflected the strength of its past and a hope for the future.
 I design my facilitation practice to create similar spaces for meaningful exploration, social connection, and learning.

-I strive to be an empathic facilitator devoted to sharing spaces with others who build equitable nonprofit communities.
+I am an empathic facilitator devoted to sharing spaces with others who build equitable nonprofit communities.
 My practice is informed by over 30 years serving nonprofits, both as practitioner and consultant across the arts, health and human services, faith-based, women, and youth organizations.
 I have served in executive and board leadership roles at nonprofits both large and small.

 LIFELONG LEARNING